AdeptJ/adeptj-osgi-bom/README.md

-# adeptj-bom
+# adeptj-osgi-bom
-Bill of materials for various AdeptJ projects dependencies.
+The Bill of Materials for OSGi(Felix) Framework dependencies.